-Since 2005, the Fleet Challenge team has completed dozens of fleet reviews (more than 150) for public and private sector fleets in all business categories from muncipalities to over-the-road trucking.
+Since 2005, the Fleet Challenge team has completed dozens of fleet reviews (more than 150) for public and private sector fleets in all business categories from municipalities to over-the-road trucking.

-Fleet Analytics Review (FAR) is a Fleet Challenge process and a service that features a proprietary software tool that was developed by our team in 2016 for data modeling and completing fleet reviews and audits.
-Data is King! – FAR was designed to provide a “deeper dive” into big data for fleet reviews requiring more complex analysis.
+Fleet Analytics Review (FAR) is a proprietary Fleet Challenge software tool that was developed by our team in 2016 for predictive analysis, data modeling, and completing fleet reviews and audits.

 The road ahead must begin by knowing the starting point.
 In fleet planning, this is the current-day baseline.
 The FAR process uses historical cost metrics and vehicle operating data (i.e., miles/kms-driven, engine hours, fuel usage, repair and maintenance costs, unit age, acquisition cost, cost of capital, downtime, residual value, etc.) to establish financial and service level baselines (i.e., utilization, availability/uptime).

-Data modeling is critical step in fleet planning.
+It is said that “the past predicts the future” and based on this popular maxim we know that predictive data modeling is a critical step in fleet planning.
 In fleet management, costly errors from guesswork can multiply quickly.
 For example, if a fleet acquires a vehicle type that turns out to be a poor performer the impact can be negative and costly.
 But multiply that impact many times – such as when a fleet which has chosen to standardize on purchasing dozens, or even hundreds of these same poor-performing units, the cost increases exponentially — it can become insurmountable for some enterprises.

 Go-Forward Action Planning